WildBunnie/DarkSoulsII-Archipelago/README.md

 The mod works with a single `dinput8.dll` file.

-- Download the dll and apworld files from the [latest release](https://github.com/WildBunnie/DarkSoulsII-Archipelago/releases).
+- Download the dll and apworld files from the [latest release](https://github.com/WildBunnie/DarkSoulsII-Archipelago/releases) for your game version.
+- Rename the dll file to `dinput8.dll`.
 - Place the `dinput8.dll` file in your game folder, next to the executable.

 ### Generating the world